|

 Barrier Coatings

 Porosity also poses an issue for paper when it comes to stains from grease and oil in foods.
-When DuPont alginates are applied as a barrier coating onto paper, they improve the grease and oil resistance of paper.
-This is due to the high degree of hydrophilicity of the alginate polysaccharide.
+When IFF's alginates are used as a film former for barrier coatings onto paper, they can improve the grease and oil resistance of paper due to their slight amphiphilicity.
+This repellency is prounounced when combined with other ingredients such as hydrophobically-modified starch.

 Bioplastics